roverwing/RoverWingHardware/docs/features/neopixel.rst

 provide up to 3.5A currrent for NeoPixels and servos combined.
 Since each NeoPixel can use up to 60mA, it means that you can not power more than 60 NeoPixels at full power, and that only if you do not use any servos.
-(It shoudl be noted, though, that 60 mA is absolute maximum - much more typical power consumption is 20 mA).
+(It should be noted, though, that 60 mA is absolute maximum - much more typical power consumption is 20 mA).